AlbenaIndzheva/homeworks_fjs_may_2016/class/README.md

-# All homeworks of FJS Group - May 2016
+# Class tasks of FJS Group - May 2016